kcodeg123/DevBoxPoC/README.md

 # Dev Box PoC - Scope

+**Questions**:
+* What are the developer scenarios to cover?
+OR are there custom VM image requirements or do we build a PoC with the standard VS/Windows images only?
+   * Developer Tools
+   * Libraries
+   * Access to products (ADO, Azure Portal, etc)

-The scope of the PoC will include
+The **scope** of the PoC will include
 * Intial System Checks (DevBox deployment using IaC - Bicep)
 * DevBox deployment manually (without IaC)
 * Test Onboarding Process for a new developer